canarybit/cc-docs/docs/index.md

     ---

     Register your account and get up and running in minutes.

-    All you need is just a [`X.509 Certificate`](https://docs.confidentialcloud.io/x509_certificate/)

     [:octicons-arrow-right-24: Getting started](https://demo.confidentialcloud.io/signup)

--   :material-arrow-collapse:{ .lg .middle } __Register your assets__
+-   :fontawesome-solid-cubes-stacked:{ .lg .middle } __Register your assets__

     ---

-    Provide information about the location of your data bundle or application.
+    Provide information about the location of your dataset or application.

-    PSST.
-Can also be stored in your premises, under your full control!

     [:octicons-arrow-right-24: Register the assset](https://demo.confidentialcloud.io/)